ManuelSanson/ManuelSanson-ProjectsPortfolio/README.md

 # Manuel Sanson, Frontend Developer
 ## Personal Projects Portfolio

-Portfolio created with React JS, where you can see my personal projects using HTML, CSS, JavaScript and React JS.
+Portfolio created with React JS and styled with Chakra UI, where you can see my personal projects using HTML, CSS, JavaScript and React JS.